Volumetric Surfaces: Representing Fuzzy Geometries with Layered Meshes: Related Work

-DoNeRF reduces sample count by only sampling around depth values predicted by a separate MLP, which, however, requires access to ground-truth depth maps \cite{Neff2021ARXIV}.
-AdaNeRF explicitly introduces sampling sparsity during the course of training \cite{kurz-adanerf2022}.
+DONeRF reduces sample count by only sampling around depth values predicted by a separate MLP, which, however, requires access to ground-truth depth maps \cite{Neff2021CGF}.
+Ada\-NeRF explicitly introduces sampling sparsity during the course of training \cite{kurz-adanerf2022}.
 HybridNeRF introduces a hybrid surface–volume representation that encourages surfaces over volumetric rendering \cite{HybridNeRF}.
 AdaptiveShells restrict sampling to a small shell around the surface \cite{Wang2020SIGGRAPHASIA}.
-This shell is represented by a triangle mesh, which is rasterized to find the sampling range.
-Similar to them, we also use triangle rasterization to find sampling locations.
-However, our method finds all sampling locations via rasterization, while AdaptiveShells still employs standard volume rendering within the surface envelope.
-Consequently, AdaptiveShells still represents the scene with a 3D volume texture, while our multi-layer formulation enables the usage of 2D textures.
-Our method also differs in how we obtain the surface envelope.
-While AdaptiveShells learns a single SDF and determines the width of the envelope with a spatially-varying kernel, we progressively learn multiple, separate SDFs.
+This shell is represented by a triangle mesh, rasterized to find the sampling range.
+Unlike AdaptiveShells, which uses volume rendering, our method finds all sampling locations via rasterization, enabling the use of 2D textures instead of 3D volume textures.
+Additionally, while AdaptiveShells learns a single SDF with a spatially-varying kernel, we learn multiple SDFs.
+NDRF \cite{wan2023learning} extracts two mesh layers via marching cubes with varying density thresholds and rasterizes them to feature vectors that are decoded by a convolutional neural network (CNN).
+In turn, we store view-dependent opacities and colors as SH textures.

-NRDF employs a two-layered mesh \cite{wan2023learning}.
-Both the outer and inner mesh are rasterized and feature vectors are read from the surfaces, which are decoded by a convolutional neural network (CNN).
-In turn, our textures directly store view-dependent opacities and colors and we do not require a CNN decoder.
-Further, NRDF heuristically extracts the two layers via marching cubes with different density thresholds, while we propose a progressive multi-SDF training strategy for obtaining layered meshes.
 Similar to us, QuadFields also aggregate opacities and view-dependent colors from multiple ray-triangle intersections \cite{Sharma2024ECCV}.
-However, they require blending in depth order, necessitating ray casting or depth peeling, whereas our formulation allows us to simply blend layers in a fixed order.
-Simultaneously, our meshes are significantly more compact than theirs.
+However, these methods require significantly larger meshes, intersection calculations for all triangles along a ray, and a costly sorting process.
+In contrast, our formulation enables blending in a fixed order.